bcgov/ExchangeLabOps/README.md

 # Exchange Lab Operations

-This repository is for the Github.io site that will document guidance for Exchange Lab Operations.
+This repository is for the Github.io site that has documented guidance for Exchange Lab Operations in the past.
+Many of these resources include insights that remain relevant, however the site is not currently being updated.
+Some of the content may migrate to a new site that is under development.

 Visit the site here: [https://bcgov.github.io/exchangelabops/](https://bcgov.github.io/ExchangeLabOps/)

 The primary audience for this website is a BC Public Servant that is seeking support with developing digital capabilities - talent, methods and tools - to improve the way they delivery services.